florian-beetz/bachelor-thesis/thesis.md

 While it is still possible with Java 9 to use non-modular code with the classpath, modular code should be placed on the module path.
-Modules are still distributed as ++JAR, but if a +JAR contains a module it is referred to as a *modular +JAR*, the file format however is the same as for regular ++JAR.
+Modules are still distributed as ++JAR, but if a +JAR contains a module it is referred to as a *modular +JAR*, the file format, however, is the same as for regular ++JAR.

-[@fig:modulepath] shows an schematic module path as it would be specified to Java.
+[@fig:modulepath] shows a schematic module path as it would be specified to Java.
 This example has three modular ++JAR on the module path, containing module A, B and C respectively.